Moundier/spider-web/README.md

 ### Todo
 - [x] to do: modal asynchronous open timeout
+- [x] to do: modal asynchronous close timeout
 - [x] to do: inspect attributes of members
 - [x] to do: inspect titles on breadcrumbs
 - [x] to do: inspect roles of member
 - [x] to do: inspect classification of programs
-- [ ] to do: assign value to correct key
+- [x] to do: assign value to it's correct key
+- [x] to do:
-- [ ] to do: Implement later on tsc-node
+- [ ] to do: Find image hyperlink

 Set(8) {
   'Dados Básicos',